dmrowan/polarisproject2022/README.md

 The 'kelt_clipped' file gives the magnitude of the giant star on different [helocentric julian days](https://en.wikipedia.org/wiki/Heliocentric_Julian_Day).
 See below for a description of the magnitude system.
 [KELT](https://keltsurvey.org/) is a survey telescope mission designed to search for exoplanet transits by monitoring millions of bright stars over ~daily cadence.
 We don't have any planets here, but we can use KELT to search for signals of ellipsoidal variability.

 The 'stellar_rv' file gives the radial velocity (in km/s) of the star on different barycentric julian days.
 The third column gives the error on the RV measurements.
+More information on STELLA can be found [here](https://ui.adsabs.harvard.edu/abs/2008SPIE.7019E..0LW/abstract)

 ## Background papers/articles